bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 The animation above shows the supported tool actions, highlighting mouse actions with a circle around the cursor and key strokes by showing the pressed keys.
-The supported actions include:

-* Add box: Click and hold the mouse button down, dragging the mouse from the starting point to the end point then release the button.
-This will define the two opposite corners of the rectangle.

-* Select box: Tap on an existing box.
-To select multiple hold SHIFT key while tapping.

-* Delete box: Select one or more boxes then press DELETE key.
+The ``BoxDrawTool`` can **Add**, **Move** and **Delete** boxes on plots:

+Add box
+  Hold shift then click and drag anywhere on the plot.

+Move box
+  Click and drag an existing box, the box will be dropped once you let go of the mouse button.

+Delete box
+  Tap a box to select it then press BACKSPACE key while the mouse is within the plot area.

+To **Move** or **Delete** multiple boxes at once:

+Move selection
+  Select box(es) with SHIFT+tap (or another selection tool) then drag anywhere on the plot.
+Selecting and then dragging on a specific box will move both.

+Delete selection
+  Select box(es) with SHIFT+tap (or another selection tool) then press BACKSPACE while the mouse is within the plot area.

 .. bokeh-plot:: docs/user_guide/examples/tools_box_draw.py
     :source-position: none